-Expanding and contracting the size of your cluster#
+4.1.
+Contracting the size of your cluster#

 To delete a Binder cluster, follow the instructions in the Turning Off JupyterHub and Computational Resources section of the Zero to JupyterHub documentation.

 Double check your cloud provider account to make sure all resources have been deleted as expected.
 Double checking is a good practice and will help prevent unwanted charges.